sf-wdi-44/project3/readme.md

 ### Deadlines

-Your **project planning work** must be approved by an instructor by **Friday, February 2, at 11:00am**.
+Your **project planning work** must be approved by an instructor by **Friday, May 11th, at 11:00am**.
 This will ensure you're able to set up the basics of your app before you leave for the weekend.

-You will present this project on **Thursday, February 8, at 3:00 pm**.
+You will present this project on **Thursday, May 17th, at 3:00 pm**.
 (Other classes will be invited to see your presentations!)
 For your presentation, please follow these guidelines:

 * Your presentation should include the **motivation** for building this project and a **demo** of the core functionality.
 * **Maximum 20 minutes.**